 Stir in the cooked, crumbled bacon, sour cream and eggs.

-Finally, stir in the cheese (I was in my own little world and forgot to snap a picture of this step) and pour it all into a buttered baking dish.
+Finally, stir in the cheese and pour it all into a buttered baking dish.
 Bake for 35 to 40 minutes.

 I love how the sides of the casserole form a "crust" when it bakes.